Angela K. Wilson: Editor

 In 2018, she chaired the Gordon Conference on Computational Chemistry.

 She has edited seven books, including Pioneers of Quantum Chemistry.

 Wilson is a frequent speaker on national and global science policy, as well as on her research, success in science, leadership, and many other topics.
 She has given over 500 invited talks, including named lectures - the Robert S. Mulliken lecture, the Karton-Barton lecture, the Charles A. Abbott lecture, the William A. Smart lecture, and the Charles Reed lecture.

 She serves on the boards of quantum computing companies (non-profit and for-profit), as well multiple conferences.

 Awards and honors

-Wilson was named one of the top five most influential women chemists and top 40 most influential women in STEM in the world during 2010-2020.

-Some of her other recognitions include:
+Some of Wilson's recognitions include: